PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-1/README.md

 ### Project Overview

 This project aims to provide insight into the sales performance of an online global retailer.
-This will be done by analyzing and drawing out meaningful insight from the Superstore dataset which would aid management in making informed decisions to improve performance and profitability.
+This will be done by analyzing and drawing out meaningful insights from the Superstore dataset which would aid management in making informed decisions to improve performance and profitability.

-**_Disclaimer_** : _ all datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of PowerBi._
+**_Disclaimer_** : _all datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of PowerBi._

 ### Data Sources